aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/using-plugins/UsingTheAwsSecretsManagerPlugin.md

 | `secretsManagerRegion`   | String |   Yes    | Set this value to be the region your secret is in.      | `us-east-1` | `us-east-1`   |

 ### Example
-The following sample code is an example of how the JDBC Wrapper can be used to make a connection to a PostgreSQL database using credentials fetched from the AWS Secrets Manager.
+The following example demonstrates using the JDBC Wrapper to make a connection to a PostgreSQL database using credentials fetched from the AWS Secrets Manager:

 ```java
 import java.sql.Connection;